Parallelism and Time in Hierarchical Self-Assembly: Time complexity lower bound for hierarchical partial order systems

 \item For every pair of adjacent positions $p_1,p_2 \in \dom\ha$, if the tiles at positions $p_1$ and $p_2$ interact with positive strength in $\ha$, then $p_1 \preceq p_2$ or $p_2 \preceq p_1$ (or both). \end{enumerate}

 If two tiles always arrive at the same time to the assembly containing $p$, then they will be in the same equivalence class induced by $\preceq$.
 Given an attachment quasiorder $\preceq$, we define the \emph{attachment partial order $\prec$ induced by $\preceq$} to be the strict partial order on the quotient set of equivalence classes induced by $\preceq$.
-In other words, if some subassembly $\alpha \sqsubseteq \ha$ always attaches to the assembly containing $p$ all at once, then all positions $p' \in \dom\alpha$ will be equivalent under $\preceq$.\opt{normal}{\footnote{More generally, if there is a subset $X\subset \dom\ha$ such that all assemblies $\alpha$ attaching to the assembly containing $p$ have the property that $\dom\alpha \cap X \implies X \subseteq \dom\alpha$.}} It is these equivalence classes of positions that are related under $\prec$.
-Note that the assembly $\alpha_1$ containing $p$ is always size 1, since by definition $p$ is the only position with a tile at time 0.
+In other words, if some subassembly $\alpha \sqsubseteq \ha$ always attaches to the assembly containing $p$ all at once, then all positions $p' \in \dom\alpha$ will be equivalent under $\preceq$.\footnote{More generally, if there is a subset $X\subset \dom\ha$ such that all assemblies $\alpha$ attaching to the assembly containing $p$ have the property that $X \cap \dom\alpha \neq \emptyset \implies X \subseteq \dom\alpha$; i.e., any position in $X$ attaching implies all positions in $X$ attach with it, then this implies all positions in $X$ are equivalent under $\preceq$.} It is these equivalence classes of positions that are related under $\prec$.
+Each attachment partial order $\prec$ induces a directed acyclic graph $G=(V,E)$, where $V = \{\beta_1,\ldots,\beta_k\}$, each $\beta_i$ represents the subassembly corresponding to some equivalence class (under $\preceq$) of positions in $\dom\ha$, and $(\beta_i,\beta_j) \in E$ if $\dom\beta_i \prec \dom\beta_j$.\footnote{i.e., if the positions are nodes on a directed graph with an edge from $p_1$ to $p_2$ if $p_1 \preceq p_2$, then each equivalence class is a strongly connected component of the graph, and $\prec$ describes the \emph{condensation} directed acyclic graph obtained by contracting each strongly connected component into a single vertex.} Note that the first assembly $\alpha_1$ of the assembly sequence containing $p$ is always size 1, since by definition $p$ is the only position with a tile at time 0.